-Focaccia Bread Recipe that is light, fluffy, authentic and incredibly easy to make while being finished off with olive oil and rosemary.
+This Focaccia Bread is super light, fluffy, authentic and incredibly easy to make and is finished off with olive oil and rosemary.

 This is a sponsored conversation written by me on behalf of Bob’s Red Mill.
 The opinions and text are all mine.

 It’s been a minute since I’ve made this recipe.
 I absolutely love focaccia and wonder why I don’t make more of it.
 This bread is the perfect accompaniment to any meal and can be enhanced in so many ways with amazing toppings.

 I’m sure you’ve had variations such as tomato or herb, whatever the case may be it’s awesome.
 Since you know I’m a traditionalist I’m going to stick with the way it was intended to be made and served.

 Well, I can start by telling you what focaccia bread is not.
 It’s not some 3” thick bread that is loaded up with a ton of toppings.
 Nope, it’s not.